baoblackcoal/F.R.I.D.A.Y.-YouTube-Assistant/src/contentscript/subtitleSummary/subtitleTranslate.ts.prd.md

 2. **As a user, I want the translated subtitles to be displayed on the video player so that I can read them while watching the video.**
 3. **As a user, I want the translated subtitles to be read aloud so that I can listen to them while watching the video.**
 4. **As a user, I want to be notified if there is an error during the translation process so that I can take appropriate action.**
+5. **As a user, I want to be able to click on paragraphs to read them aloud, highlight them, and automatically speak all paragraphs until the end of the subtitles.**

 ### Technical Architecture
 - **Chrome Extension**: Manifest V3